 What’s new

-Watermain Flushing
+Watermain flushing

 Customers should take some important steps before, during and after flushing moves to their areas.

-When watermain flushing is occurring in your area, a related water quality advisory will be in effect; please see our interactive map to determine if a water quality advisory is in effect in your area. |
+When watermain flushing is occurring in your area, a related Water Quality Advisory will be in effect; please see our interactive map to determine if a Water Quality Advisory is in effect in your area.
+To learn more about a Water Quality Advisory and other types of water related notices and orders, please read Interior Health's Drinking Water For Everyone resources. |

 Flushing schedule and maps |